nia-ja/Sprint-Challenge--JavaScript/README.md

 5. Why do we need super() in an extended class?

 The super keyword is used to access and call functions on an object's parent.
+It simly is calling the parent constructor (like ".call", when we're using prototypes).

 ## Project Set up